3i Group plc – Annual report – 31 March 2020

 (b) Critical estimates (extract)

 I. Fair valuation of the investment portfolio

 The investment portfolio, a material asset of the Group, is held at fair value.
 Details of valuation methodologies used and the associated sensitivities are disclosed in Note 13 Fair values of assets and liabilities.
-Further information can be found in Portfolio valuation – an explanation on pages 157 and 158.
+Further information can be found in Portfolio valuation – an explanation on pages 177 and 178.
 Given the importance of this area, the Board has a separate Valuations Committee to review the valuations policies, process and application to individual investments.
-A report on the activities of the Valuations Committee (including a review of the assumptions made) is included on pages 75 to 78.
-In addition, sensitivity to a net 1x movement on Action’s multiple, the largest investment in our portfolio, is included in the Strategic report on page 20.
+A report on the activities of the Valuations Committee (including a review of the assumptions made) is included on pages 90 and 94.

 13 Fair values of assets and liabilities (extract)